Improving Sequential Recommendations via Bidirectional Temporal Data Augmentation with Pre-training: Introduction

 \section{Introduction}

-Recommender systems are key engines underlying B2C commercial platforms such as YouTube and the Amazon shopping.
-Sequential recommendation, in particular, represents recommender systems that learn from historical user behaviors to capture the sequential preference and infer the next possible item \cite{liu2016context, yu2016dynamic}.
-A fundamental feature of sequential recommendation is the sequential order of user actions, which characterizes the influence of past behaviors on the current and future ones \cite{donkers2017sequential, ma2019hierarchical}.
-Based on this feature, Transformer-based models \cite{kang2018self,jiang2022adamct,sun2019bert4rec} have shown extraordinary performance in many sequential recommendation tasks.
+} \IEEEPARstart{R}{ecommender} systems serve as pivotal engines that drive the functionality of Business-to-Consumer commercial platforms such as \emph{YouTube} and \emph{Amazon} shopping.
+Sequential recommendation (SR), in particular, represents recommender systems that entail the encapsulation of the sequential ordering of user actions, which characterizes the influence of past user behaviors on both current and future actions~\cite{liu2016context,liu2021augmenting,yu2016dynamic,ma2019hierarchical}.
+Transformer-based models~\cite{kang2018self,jiang2023adamct,sun2019bert4rec}, with their ability to handle sequential dependencies, have consistently demonstrated remarkable performance in many SR tasks.

-Despite the success of state-of-the-art Transformers in the sequential recommendation, researchers have reported that they are not effective on short sequences \cite{liu2021augmenting}.
-With limited information about the user sequential patterns, prediction with short sequences are much harder, which is also known as the \emph{cold-start} issue \cite{li2019zero, wang2021sequential}.
-Yet in the meantime, short sequences can be dominant in many benchmark datasets.
-As shown in the exemplified histogram of the Amazon Beauty dataset in Figure \ref{fig:distribution}, 96\% of sequences have less than 20 items and only 0.6\% of sequences have more than 50 items.
+Despite the notable achievements attained by state-of-the-art Transformers in SR, researchers have drawn attention to their limited effectiveness when confronting short sequences that encompass fewer items \cite{liu2021augmenting}.
+With limited information about the user sequential patterns, prediction within this context becomes considerably more challenging \cite{wang2021sequential}.
+In addition, short sequences are prevalent or dominant in many benchmarks \cite{liu2021contrastive,liu2021augmenting,qiu2022contrastive}.
+For instance, an examination of the histogram of the Amazon Beauty dataset (Fig. \ref{fig:distribution}) reveals that a significant 32\% of sequences are very short ($L\le 3$), whilst a mere 4.2\% extend to a more substantial length ($L\ge 20$).

-To address this problem, data augmentation methods \cite{li2017neural, yuan2020future, wang2021counterfactual} are typically adopted to improve the model performance.
-Typical augmentations methods \cite{xie2020contrastive, zhou2020s3} such as mask, replace, crop, and add are not suitable for sequential recommendation since it may break the original sequential property and underlying correlation, as shown in Figure \ref{fig:augmentation}.
-Therefore, it could exaggerate the cold-start issues since short sequences are vulnerable to any slight changes to a few items \cite{liu2021contrastive}.

-Recently, ASReP \cite{liu2021augmenting} was proposed to learn the reverse sequential correlation (i.e., future-to-past) from data to generate pseudo-prior items at the beginning of the original sequences.
-Given the length-augmented sequences, it then fine-tunes the Transformer from the original direction (i.e., past-to-future) to predict the next items.
-We illustrate the Recall@5 for the next-item prediction on the Amazon Beauty dataset with and without ASReP in Figure \ref{fig:distribution}.
-As noted, recommendation performance on short sequences is worse than on long sequences.
-Although ASReP can improve the learning of short sequences, the performance on short sequences is still worse than on long sequences.